ohmediaorg/stripe-bundle/README.md

 ];
 ```

-Make sure Stripe JS `<script src="https://js.stripe.com/clover/stripe.js"></script>`
+Make sure `{{ stripe_script() }}` is rendered on every page.
+It includes
-is on every page.
-Stripe checks for fraudelant behaviour on each page this
+Stripe's JS.
+Stripe checks for fraudelant behaviour on each page its script is
-script is included, so the more the better.
+included, so the more the better.

 ## Configuration